Micromechanics: Methods based on Finite Element Analysis (FEA)

 Most such micromechanical methods use periodic homogenization, which approximates composites by periodic phase arrangements.
 A single repeating volume element is studied, appropriate boundary conditions being applied to extract the composite's macroscopic properties or responses.
 The Method of Macroscopic Degrees of Freedom can be used with commercial FE codes, whereas analysis based on asymptotic homogenization typically requires special-purpose codes.

 The Variational Asymptotic Method for Unit Cell Homogenization (VAMUCH) and its development, Mechanics of Structural Genome (see below), are recent Finite Element based approaches for periodic homogenization.
+A general introduction to Computational Micromechanics can be found in Zohdi and Wriggers (2005).

 In addition to studying periodic microstructures, embedding models and analysis using macro-homogeneous or mixed uniform boundary conditions can be carried out on the basis of FE models.
 Due to its high flexibility and efficiency, FEA at present is the most widely used numerical tool in continuum micromechanics, allowing, e.g., the handling of viscoelastic, elastoplastic and damage behavior.